 book

-Plant Lovers Day is now in its 18th year, and takes place at the beautiful monastic site of Creake Abbey, just south of Burnham Market in north Norfolk.
+Plant Lovers’ Day is now in its 18th year, and takes place at the stunning monastic site of Creake Abbey, just south of Burnham Market in North Norfolk.

-Entrance to the plant fair is £5.00 per adult, with all proceeds coming to the Priscilla Bacon Hospice Charity.
-There is no charge for under 16s.
-The rest of the site is free to visitors.
+Entry is £5.00 per adult, with all proceeds coming to the Priscilla Bacon Hospice Charity.
+Children under 16 go free.
 Dogs on leads are welcome, but must not be left in cars.

-A plant creche will operate all day in the Main Barn, allowing you to shop and drop.
-Supervised by a member of Creake Abbey staff.
+A plant crèche will run all day in the Main Barn, so you can shop and drop with ease.